nordlender/nvim-noob/README.md

 - Kind of buggy but still epic statusline color change for each window (visual feedback for the impaired)
 - Disabled arrow keys for the ill mannered
 - Epic mappings such as CTRL-L for window cycle, CTRL-J and K for scroll, etc
-- Epic anti eye destruction when viewing pdfs with white background... *hisssss!!!* (I now use a shell script for this)
+- Epic anti eye destruction when viewing pdfs with white background... *hisssss!!!* (see extras below)
 - Edit zathurarc with user command `ZathurarcEdit`

 # Todo